Mr. Steve Muenzberg

 Flight Sciences Lead Engineer, FAA Flight Analyst DER

-Mr. Reid McCaul is a group lead with responsibilities for aircraft performance, handling qualities, and stability & control analysis.
-Reid has more than 14 years of experience in aerospace engineering with an emphasis in flight test and certification.
+Mr. Reid McCaul is a group leader with responsibilities for aircraft performance, handling qualities, and stability & control analysis.
+Reid has more than 16 years of experience in aerospace engineering with an emphasis on flight test and certification.

 Reid holds a Bachelor of Science in Mechanical Engineering from the University of Washington and is an FAA Flight Analyst DER (Designated Engineering Representative) for 14 CFR Parts 23 and 25 airplanes.